'Bean dad' viral thread opens a Twitter can of worms

 Manual can openers aren't exactly intuitive.
-Over the New Year's weekend, Seattle musician and podcaster John Roderick discovered this when the kitchen gadget stumped his young daughter.
-Roderick, founder of The Long Winters and onetime candidate for Seattle City Council, explained the events in a twitter thread that has since sparked plenty of online debate, and earned the singer the nicknames "Bean Dad" and "Can Opener Dad."
+Over the New Year's weekend, Seattle musician and podcaster John Roderick discovered this when the gadget stumped his 9-year-old daughter.
+Roderick, founder of The Long Winters and one-time candidate for Seattle City Council, explained the events in a Twitter thread that has sparked plenty of online debate, and earned the singer the nicknames "Bean Dad" and "Can Opener Dad."

 While his daughter figured out part of how the can opener worked, its clamping mechanism perplexed her, leading Roderick to say, "Sweetheart, neither of us will eat another bite today until we get into this can of beans."